 - Inspect the interior of the cabinet for signs of visible damage to the metal or paint. - Note any damage to the metal work.
-If the damaged area interferes with operation of the cabinet or electronics, contact Clearfield support for assistance with a resolution. - Repair damage to the paint using touch-up paint available from Clearfield after cleaning the surface and removing rust. - Inspect all gaskets around the doors and the roof to ensure a tight secure fit.
+If the damaged metal work interferes with the operation of the equipment shelves or electronics contact Clearfield support for assistance with a resolution. - Repair damage to the paint using touch-up paint available from Clearfield after cleaning the surface and removing rust. - Inspect all gaskets around the doors and the roof to ensure a tight secure fit.